Garuda Indonesia: Beginnings (1949–60s)

 Throughout the revolution, Garuda supported national interests and often carried diplomats on its flights.
 The Burmese government helped the airline significantly during its beginnings.
 The country's national airline, Union of Burma Airways, often chartered one of the airline's DC-3s for its own flights.
-Accordingly, upon Garuda's formal joint incorporation with KLM on 31 March 1950, the airline presented the Burmese government with a DC-3 as a gift.
+Accordingly, upon Garuda's formal joint incorporation with KLM on 31 March 1950, the airline gave the Burmese government a DC-3.

-By the early and mid-1950s, the airline operated a fleet of 38 aircraft, which included 22 DC-3s, 8 Catalina seaplanes, and 8 Convair 240s, and in 1956, the airline operated its first flight to Mecca with Convair aircraft, carrying 40 Indonesian pilgrims.
+By the early and mid-1950s, the airline operated a fleet of 38 aircraft, including 22 DC-3s, 8 Catalina seaplanes, and 8 Convair 240s.
+In 1956, the airline operated its first flight to Mecca with Convair aircraft, carrying 40 Indonesian pilgrims.

-The airline's fleet continued to grow throughout the 1960s, during which time the airline continued its expansion.
+Garuda's fleet continued to grow throughout the 1960s, during which the airline continued its expansion.
 It acquired three Lockheed L-188 Electras in 1961, which supplemented its Convair CV-240 fleet, before taking delivery of its first jet aircraft, the Convair 990 Coronado, in 1963, which allowed it to launch flights to Hong Kong.

 In 1965, the airline took delivery of its first Douglas DC-8, and grew beyond the Asian market it was focused on, beginning scheduled flights from Kemayoran Airport to Amsterdam and Frankfurt via Colombo, Bombay, and Prague.
 Rome and Paris became the airline's third and fourth European destinations, with flights stopping in Bombay and Cairo to refuel.
 Flights to the People's Republic of China began that same year, with service to Guangzhou via Phnom Penh, the first Indonesian airline to do so.